henriyulianto/solmisasi-lily/docs/examples/advanced-2.md

 ![](../advanced-2.png)

 Now, we need to define where the key signature summary will be printed in.
-Please take a look at the following image, which show us the default layout Lilypond has defined.
+Please take a look at the following image, which shows us the default layout Lilypond has defined.
 {: .fs-5 }
 It'd be great if you understand how to modify this default layout, or even make your own layout.
 But, in this documentation, I will not cover that.
 Instead, you'd better consult the Lilypond documentation.
 {: .fs-4 }